syncfusion-content/wpf-docs/wpf/DoubleTextBox/Set-Value.md

 ## Maximum Value

 Maximum allowed value for the DoubleTextBox.
 If the `MinValue` property is greater than the new `MaxValue` property, then the `MinValue` property value is set equal to the MaxValue.
-If the current Value is greater than the new MaxValue, then the `Value` property is set equal to the Maxvalue.
+If the current Value is greater than the new MaxValue, then the `Value` property is set equal to the MaxValue.

 ## Setting Minimum and Maximum Value